zendesk/sunshine-conversations-ios/README.md

 - Sync conversations across every device and channel your customers use.
 - Bring every conversation into your existing business apps.
 No new tool to learn.
 [See all integrations](https://smooch.io/integrations/).

-Sign up and get an app token: [https://app.smooch.io/signup](https://app.smooch.io/signup).
+Sign up and get an app id: [https://app.smooch.io/signup](https://app.smooch.io/signup).

 CocoaPods: